Daimonion: Reports from the classical era

 In the Apology, Socrates describes the daimonion as "something divine and daimonic" that happens to him.
 According to him, the divine voice has only intervened since his childhood to dissuade him from certain intentions; it never makes recommendations.
 The Daimonion often interrupts him in the middle of a speech.
 So far, it has often intervened to dissuade him from doing something, always when he was about to misbehave, even on minor occasions.
 Socrates speaks of a "sign from the god" that always warns him against taking the wrong steps, but is now silent with regard to the trial and the impending death penalty.
 He concludes from the absence of the divine warning that the recklessness and frankness with which he appears in court and accepts a death sentence cannot be a bad thing and that there is no reason to consider death an evil.
 Otherwise the daimonion would have intervened and stopped him.

 The daimonion is also mentioned in some of Plato's fictional, literary Dialogues, in which the author has his teacher Socrates appear as an interlocutor, the daimonion is mentioned.
-In the Euthyphron, we learn that the accusation against Socrates was based on the accusation that he was inventing new gods.
+In the Euthyphro, we learn that the accusation against Socrates was based on the accusation that he was inventing new gods.
 This accusation referred to the philosopher's claim that he was hearing the divine voice.
 In the Euthydemus Socrates recounts that one day the "usual divine sign" prevented him from getting up and leaving the changing room of the Lykeion Gymnasion.
 Because he had stayed, a philosophical conversation then ensued with people who had come in.
 In the Politeia, Socrates alludes in passing to the daimonion's warning against political activity and remarks that he does not know whether he is the only person to receive such a sign.
 In the Phaedrus, the voice comes to stop Socrates from setting off on a walk; the reason is that he should first clear his conscience and rectify a transgression committed immediately beforehand.
 Socrates understands what the voice means, he already suspected it beforehand: he has spoken ill of the god Eros and thus committed a slander.
 He now has to recant this.
 In the Theaetetus, Socrates talks about pupils who had separated from him but later asked to be admitted again.
 In some of these cases, the daimonion had indicated to him that he should reject the petitioner.

 The daimonion is also mentioned in First Alcibiades, a dialog written either by Plato himself or in his circle.
 There Socrates says that "a certain daimonic obstacle" had previously prevented him from approaching the young Alcibiades, but now it no longer put up any resistance.
 Apparently, according to Socrates, the deity had not allowed the conversation in the past because Alcibiades, the future famous politician and strategist, was still too immature and a meeting with him would therefore have been fruitless.